Table of Contents

 Sometimes differences could seem minute.
 But they could make a significant difference in your case.
-Having an unqualified advocate is clearly against your best interest.
+Having an unqualified advocate is clearly in your best interest.

 Those trained in the field of law are often called “lawyers.”
 People trained in the law include paralegals.
 But they are not ordinary people who have read for the law or attended law school.
 So it is doubtful they could call themselves lawyers absent that special education.
-In any event, I think it is pretty clear that a paralegal is NOT a lawyer.
+In any event, a paralegal is NOT a lawyer.